 PubMed for Handhelds (http://pubmedhh.nlm.nih.gov) research brings medical information to the point of care via devices like smartphones.
-This includes developing algorithms and public-domain tools for searching by text message (askMEDLINE and txt2MEDLINE), applying clinical filters (PICO) and viewing summary abstracts (The Bottom Line and Consensus Abstracts) in MEDLINE/PubMed, and evaluating the use of these tools in Clinical Decision Support.
+This includes developing algorithms and public-domain tools for searching by text message (askMEDLINE), applying clinical filters (PICO) and viewing summary abstracts (The Bottom Line and Consensus Abstracts) in MEDLINE/PubMed, and evaluating the use of these tools in Clinical Decision Support.

 PubMed4Hh has six components:

 - askMEDLINE - askMEDLINE is a free-text natural language query tool to search for and retrieve relevant citations in MEDLINE/PubMed. askMEDLINE research is developing this search tool for users who may not know specialized medical vocabularies.

 - PICO (Patient, Intervention, Comparison, and Outcome) - PICO research and development are enabling the search of MEDLINE/PubMed for information about conditions and diseases, interventions, comparisons of interventions, and outcomes.
 PICO lets the user structure clinical questions via a fill-in-the-blank and menu format.
 It can also be used to structure literature searches.

 A health care provider or a consumer inputs a patient's condition or disease and selects an intervention or treatment, other interventions or treatments for comparison (optional), and desired outcomes (also optional).
 A dropdown menu prompts for publication type from among clinical trial, meta-analysis, randomized controlled trial, systematic reviews, reviews, and practice guideline, or, if none is specified, any of the above.
 PICO returns MEDLINE/PubMed articles responsive to the input.